 The production of Bath Salts is fueled by the desire of these sellers to create a cheaper alternative to popular illegal drugs such as cocaine and ecstasy.
 Since these drugs were not yet classified as controlled substances initially, manufacturers exploited the loopholes and continuously altered the chemical structure of Bath Salts to avoid legal issues.

-How Do People Use Bath Salts?
+How do people use Bath Salts?

 People use Bath Salts in different ways, such as: